-"Addressing agency" means the authoritative agency responsible for addressing parcels and/or structures for the unincorporated county as well as any contract entities and maintains validated addresses countywide, while serving as a resource and fostering collaborative relationships for Salt Lake County incorporated cities, public and emergency services.
+"Addressing agency" means the authoritative [agency] division of County government responsible for regional addressing services.
+It also serves as a resource by fostering collaborative relationships between [responsible for addressing parcels and/or structures for the unincorporated county as well as any contract entities and maintains validated addresses countywide, while serving as a resource fostering collaborative relationships for] Salt Lake County incorporated cities, public and emergency services.